-It is noted that the minor variance application seeks to legalize the minimum lot frontage and minimum lot area requirements of the default RV1 zoning provisions to facilitate the concurrently proposed severance (B2/2020P).
+It is noted that the minor variance application seeks to legalize the minimum lot frontage requirement of the default RV1 zoning provisions on the proposed remnant Part (2) to facilitate the concurrently proposed severance (B2/2020P).
 The proposed minor variance conforms with the Pelham Official Plan as it supports additional housing, appropriate lot geometry, good land use planning and is a compatible form of residential intensification.